NSO-developer/nso-gitbook/development/introduction-to-automation/actions.md

 # Actions

 The most common way to implement non-configuration automation in NSO is using actions.
-An action represents a task or an operation that a user of the system can invoke on demand, such as downloading a file, resetting a device, or performing some test.
+An action represents a task or an operation that a user of the system can invoke on demand, such as downloading a file, resetting a device, or performing a test.

 Like configuration elements, actions must also be defined in the YANG model.
 Each action is described by the `action` YANG statement that specifies what are its inputs and outputs, if any.
 Inputs allow a user of the action to provide additional information to the action invocation, while outputs provide information to the caller.
 Actions are a form of a Remote Procedure Call (RPC) and have historically evolved from NETCONF RPCs.
 It's therefore unsurprising that with NSO you implement both in a similar manner.